At San Quentin: Recording

 Johnny Cash had previously recorded a concert at a prison in 1968 at Folsom State Prison.
 This concert was recorded for a live LP and a television documentary for the UK.
 On the original LP release, the song order was changed and several songs were cut, presumably for space reasons.
 Despite the timing limitations of the vinyl LP format, however, both performances of the song "San Quentin" (Cash agreed to perform an encore at the audience's request) are included on the original album.
 Early CDs that feature this and At Folsom Prison on the same disc, however, contain only the second version due to time constraints.
 Some of the songs were censored.
 Despite the title of the version released on CD in 2000 – At San Quentin (The Complete 1969 Concert) – the CD does not contain the entire concert uncut, but does feature additional tracks and running order that parallels the actual setlist.
 Performed but not included were the songs "Jackson" and "Orange Blossom Special", which are included in the video release of the show (both songs had been included in At Folsom Prison).
 Two songs were somehow slowed down by half a step ("Starkville City Jail" and "Blistered"), possibly due to using another tape machine while the tape on the original machine was changed.

 This was Cash's first album recorded without his longtime lead guitar player and Tennessee Two founder Luther Perkins, who had died several months earlier.
 On the album, Cash is heard paying tribute to Perkins (who was not related to Carl Perkins, who appears on the recording as lead guitarist on several tracks).

 Two songs are performed live on stage for the first time during the show: "San Quentin" and "A Boy Named Sue".
 According to biographer Robert Hilburn, the decision had already been made for Cash to perform "San Quentin" twice as it was considered the major new song of the set, though on record Cash makes it appear as if the encore is due to audience demand; producer Bob Johnston ultimately chose to include both versions of the song on the album.
 According to Hilburn, Cash spontaneously decided to perform "A Boy Named Sue" during the show and neither the TV crew nor his band knew he planned to do it (though he gave them advance warning by announcing early in the show his intent to play it); he used a lyric sheet on stage while the band improvised the backing.
+Another new song, "Starkville City Jail," described the night he spent in a Mississippi jail for trespassing while picking flowers.
+An article published by Rolling Stone in 2021 detailed Cash's memorable adventures that evening.